ilyayau/suaylang/docs/REFERENCE_SHEET_ASCII.md

 This file is an accessibility aid.

 - Unicode remains the primary, research-oriented surface syntax.
-- The ASCII forms below are an **optional presentation layer** for documentation and teaching.
+- The ASCII forms below are a **first-class alias layer**.
-- Semantics are identical: each ASCII form is intended to be mechanically translatable to the Unicode form.
+- Semantics are identical: ASCII and Unicode parse to the same AST (modulo spans).

-This document does not claim that an ASCII parser is implemented in v0.1.
+See docs/syntax_mapping.md for the full mapping table.

 ## Core mapping table (Unicode → ASCII)